lundstrj/mailbox/README.md

 ```

 ### Handling flaky wifi on the Pico
-The Pico can be a bit flaky when it comes to connecting to wifi.
-I have added a simple retry mechanism to try to connect to wifi a few times before giving up and restarting the device.
+The Pico can be a bit flaky when it comes to connecting to WiFi.
+I have added a simple retry mechanism to try to connect to WiFi a few times before giving up and restarting the device.
 ```python
 def connect() -> network.WLAN:
     print(f"Connecting to WiFi: {ssid}")